 Alerts & Notifications

-The service provider for Pitt on the Hub (online software store) will perform vendor maintenance between 7:00 and 9:00 a.m. on August 1.
+The service provider for Pitt on the Hub (online software store) will perform vendor maintenance between 7:00 and 10:00 a.m.

-Wired and wireless network service and telephone service will be affected for up to six hours in some buildings.
+Wired and wireless network service will be unavailable overnight for up to four hours.

 Updates are available for Internet Explorer, Microsoft Edge, Microsoft Windows, Microsoft Office, and more.

 The issue is affecting the ability of users on the UPMC network to access University resources, including My Pitt and My Pitt Email.